willfindlay/bpfbox-presentation/ccsw/notes.md

 - Higher level process confinement mechanisms on Linux such as Snap and Docker are generally made up of a combination of multiple lower level techniques.
 The idea is that these techniques taken together can produce a complete solution.
-  Often, policy is defined by writing high level package manifests for the application which are then translated into the underlying policy mechanisms.
+  Often, the policy is defined by writing high level package manifests for the application which are then translated into the underlying policy mechanisms.
   Unfortunately this often results in policy that is easy to write but difficult to audit and often overly permissive.